docker/docs/docker-hub/billing/faq.md

 Concurrent builds refer to the number of builds executing in parallel when using the Docker Hub Autobuild service, where you configure Hub to watch a github repo and rebuild images when changes are made.

-## ISV Programs and Software Distribution
+## ISV programs and software distribution

 ### How can I ensure my customers can pull my software images without hitting rate limits?

 Docker offers a number of programs for ISVs so their images can be pulled by developers without encountering rate limits.
-Contact [Docker Large Account sales](https://goto.docker.com/pricing-question.html) for more information.
+Contact [Docker Large Account sales](https://goto.docker.com/pricing-question.html){:target="blank" rel="noopener" class=""} for more information.

 ### How can I use Docker Hub as a private repository to distribute software to my customers?

 ISVs can use Docker Hub to deliver images to their customers through a private repository as well.
 Accounts are seat-based, and allow a software vendor to restrict access to customers or other verified developers, while ensuring they can consume images without encountering rate limits.
-Contact [Docker Large Account sales](https://goto.docker.com/pricing-question.html) for more information.
+Contact [Docker Large Account sales](https://goto.docker.com/pricing-question.html){:target="blank" rel="noopener" class=""} for more information.

 ### How do I become a verified publisher?

-Fill out the [Partner Application Form](https://www.docker.com/partners) for more information and to start the process.
+Fill out the [Partner Application Form](https://www.docker.com/partners){:target="blank" rel="noopener" class=""} for more information and to start the process.

 ### I have more questions regarding the new pricing, who can I reach out to?

-If you have any questions that are not covered in the FAQ, [please reach out](https://www.docker.com/company/contact) and a member of the Docker team will get back to you.
+If you have any questions that are not covered in the FAQ, [please reach out](https://www.docker.com/company/contact){:target="blank" rel="noopener" class=""} and a member of the Docker team will get back to you.

 <script type="application/ld+json">
 {